Wistoria: Wand and Sword: Will's Group

-Will's classmate and one of his few friends.
-She has a crush on him, which is obvious to everyone except him, but is too shy to confess.
-She also constantly worries about him risking his life in the dungeon and interferes whenever their classmates bully him.
-After graduating, she joins the Earth Faction and is later made their mascot, much to her displeasure.
+Will's classmate and one of his few friends, who interferes whenever their classmates bully him.
+She has a crush on him, which is obvious to everyone except him.
+However, she is too shy to confess.
+After graduating, she joins the Earth Faction and is later made their mascot known as the "Earth Princess" for her skill, much to her displeasure.
+It is also implied that she is a descendent of a former Magia Vander.

-She specializes in earth magic and is known as the "Earth Princess" for her skill; a nickname she despises.
+While she specializes in earth magic, due to her bloodline she actually possesses a huge mana capacity capable of rivaling Magia Vanders in terms of output, although she uses a bracelet that restrains her mana due to her lack of control over it.